Nitration: Scope

-Selectivity can be a challenge in nitrations because as a rule more than one compound may result but only one is desired, so alternative products act as contaminants or are simply wasted.
-Accordingly, it is desirable to design syntheses with suitable selectivity; for example, by controlling the reaction conditions, fluorenone can be selectively trinitrated or tetranitrated.
+Selectivity can be a challenge.
+Often alternative products act as contaminants or are simply wasted.
+Considerable attention thus is paid to optimization of the reaction conditions.
+For example, the mixed acid can be derived from phosphoric or perchloric acids in place of sulfuric acid.

-The substituents on aromatic rings affect the rate of this electrophilic aromatic substitution.
-Deactivating groups such as other nitro groups have an electron-withdrawing effect.
-Such groups deactivate (slow) the reaction and directs the electrophilic nitronium ion to attack the aromatic meta position.
-Deactivating meta-directing substituents include sulfonyl, cyano groups, keto, esters, and carboxylates.
-Nitration can be accelerated by activating groups such as amino, hydroxy and methyl groups also amides and ethers resulting in para and ortho isomers.
+Regioselectivity is strongly affected by substituents on aromatic rings (see electrophilic aromatic substitution).
+For example, nitration of nitrobenzene gives all three isomers of dinitrobenzenes in a ratio of 93:6:1 (respectively meta, ortho, para).
+Electron-withdrawing groups such as other nitro are deactivating.
+Nitration is accelerated by the presence of activating groups such as amino, hydroxy and methyl groups also amides and ethers resulting in para and ortho isomers.
+In addition to regioselectivity, the degree of nitration is of interest.
+Fluorenone, for example, can be selectively trinitrated or tetranitrated.

 The direct nitration of aniline with nitric acid and sulfuric acid, according to one source, results in a 50/50 mixture of para- and meta-nitroaniline isomers.
 In this reaction the fast-reacting and activating aniline (ArNH2) exists in equilibrium with the more abundant but less reactive (deactivated) anilinium ion (ArNH3+), which may explain this reaction product distribution.
 According to another source, a more controlled nitration of aniline starts with the formation of acetanilide by reaction with acetic anhydride followed by the actual nitration.
 Because the amide is a regular activating group the products formed are the para and ortho isomers.
 Heating the reaction mixture is sufficient to hydrolyze the amide back to the nitrated aniline.

+Alternatives to nitric acid

+Mixture of nitric and acetic acids or nitric acid and acetic anhydride is commercially important in the production of RDX, as amines are destructed by sulfuric acid.
+Acetyl nitrate had also been used as a nitration agent.

 In the Wolffenstein–Böters reaction, benzene reacts with nitric acid and mercury(II) nitrate to give picric acid.

+In the second half of the 20th century, new reagents were developed for laboratory usage, mainly N-nitro heterocyclic compounds.